 • Failure to understand/anticipate tax consequences

-• Failure to obtain client consent or inform client of significant case developments or action taken
+• Failure to obtain client consent or inform the client of significant case developments or action taken

 • Procrastination in performance or lack of follow-up